Swiss shrink from radical limits on immigration in November vote

 It proposes limiting immigration to just 0.2 percent of the resident population, equivalent to 16,000 people per year.
 This would represent a cut of more than 75 percent in annual net immigration from current levels.

-"There'll definitely be some years when 16,000 is too few people," said Reto Haldimann, an SVP representative who voted in favour of curbs in February but does not plan to vote yes again.
+"There'll definitely be some years when 16,000 is too few people," said Reto Haldimann, an SVP representative who voted in favor of curbs in February but does not plan to vote yes again.

 "But there will be years when it's clearly too many.
 It's too inflexible a system," Haldimann said.